thoughtbot/flutie/README.md

 ### Sass

 If you use Sass in your application, the flutie stylesheets are also available as scss files, installed in public/stylesheets/sass/flutie.
-This location is automatically added to your Sass template load path.
 These files can be imported into your own sass files for use with the following:

-    @import "flutie";
+    @import "flutie/flutie";

 You'll want to import flutie before any of your own styles so that you can do things like extend your classes with flutie classes.